terrapower/armi/doc/developer/entrypoints.rst

 The values of the non-setting arguments will become attributes in ``self.args`` for later use.

 Finally, implement the :py:meth:`~armi.cli.entryPoint.EntryPoint.invoke` method with the code you'd like to run upon invocation of this entry point.

 .. code-block:: python
     :caption: Example entry point

+    from armi import cases
     from armi.cli import entryPoint

     class SampleEntryPoint(entryPoint.EntryPoint):
         """
         Entry point title here.

         Long description of entry point here.
-This will get picked up and used as the help text on the command line itself!
+This will get picked up and used as the help text on the command line!
         """

         name = "do-my-thing"